Oxycodone, rapid release (By mouth)

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease or other breathing problems (such as chronic obstructive pulmonary disease [COPD], emphysema), kyphoscoliosis (curvature of the spine with breathing problems), heart disease, low blood pressure, problems with urination, an underactive thyroid, Addison's disease, gallbladder disease or gallstones, pancreas problems, prostate problems, or a stomach disorder.
-Tell your doctor if you have a history of head injury, brain tumor, depression, psychosis (a mental disease), seizures, or alcohol or drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, low blood pressure, lung disease or breathing problems (such as asthma, COPD), scoliosis, an enlarged prostate or trouble urinating, an underactive thyroid, Addison disease, gallbladder or pancreas problems, or stomach or bowel problems.
+Tell your doctor if you have a history of head injury, mental health problems, seizures, or alcohol or drug addiction.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.